 This is unacceptable.

-Now Democrats are getting a lot nervous About all of this.
+Now Democrats are getting a lot nervous about all of this.

-And as we uh watch and and some of the craziness and insanity that's being said by some people in some quarters, some places.
+And as we watch and some of the craziness and insanity that's being said by some people in some quarters, some places, you know, I know there are crooked cops.

-It was like bar talk.
+It was like bard talk.

 It was bar talk.

-You know, but I don't think any of this is true.
+But I don't think any of this is true.

-So now you've got you know, the Democrats now they're trying to say, oh, it's not about defunding the police.
+So now you've got, you know, the Democrats now, they're trying to say, oh, it's not about defunding the police.

-How no, no, no, about how resources are spent.
+No, no, no, about how resources are spent.

-Um, and they don't know what to do.
+And they don't know what to do.

 If God forbid, and it happens, I wish it didn't happen.

-I wish evil didn't exist.
+I wish evil didn't exist, but it does.

-Who are you going to call at midnight when somebody's trying to break into your house and your family is there, and they don't have good intentions for anybody there.
+Who are you going to call at midnight when somebody's trying to break into your house and your family is there?

-You know, we've had 700 officers also injured now, and many others killed since these protests have started around this terrible, unnecessary murder.
+You know, we've had 700 officers also injured now and many others killed since these protests have started around this terrible, unnecessary murder.

 You can't put your knee on somebody's neck like that and not expect the outcome that happened here.

-And I I give you that based on all of my martial arts training as a student of the arts.
+And I give you that based on all of my martial arts training as a student of the arts.

-So I'm watching all of this insanity, and now okay, then you then you've got the West Hollywood mayor guidelines for quote white people before a protest march.
+And now, okay, then you then you've got the West Hollywood Mayor guidelines for, quote, white people before a protest march.

-We can disagree on politics, but we want to keep each other safe and secure, and we can all stand against the evils of racism and abuse of power.
+We can disagree on politics, but we want to keep each other safe and secure.

 And that's it.

-It's this is simple.
+This is simple.

 Anyway, Jack Brewer is with us.

-He is a former American football uh safety, played professionally in the NFL for the Vikings, the Giants, Eagles, and Cardinals at Leo at the Leo Torrell on Twitter.
+He played professionally in the NFL for the Vikings, the Giants, Eagles, and Cardinals at the Leo Terrell on Twitter.

-Leo Torrella's back with us.
+Leo Terrell is back with us.

-Anyway, Jack Brewer said on Sunday that calls to defund law enforcement across the nation is quote un-American.
+Anyway, Jack Brewer said on Sunday that calls to defund law enforcement across the nation is, quote, un-American.

-Uh Jack, welcome uh to the show.
+Jack, welcome to the show.

 We appreciate you being with us.